 Visiting hours: from Tuesday to Sunday, between 10 a.m. and 5 p.m.
 Admission 5 euros

-Cap Moderne, including Villa E-1027, Le Corbusier's Cabanon and the Holiday Cabins, is now open again for guided tours.
+Cap Moderne, including Villa E-1027, Le Corbusier's Cabanon and the Holiday Cabins, is open for guided tours only.

 Please book your tour directly on our website.